 In manual focusing mode, a very large area of the EVF is covered by the distance scale, which is rendered on a large opaque box (the X-T1’s scale is mercifully transparent).
 Really annoying for framing!
 After a while I accidentally discovered that you can turn off the EVF’s distance scale, while leaving the less-objectionable (doesn’t cover the frame area) scale of the OVF active.
 Now my method is to use focus-peaking in the EVF with no scale, and the scale in the OVF.
 It’s easy to switch back and forth without removing your eye from the finder.
 Much better than the default.

-I miss having a Leica-style focus lever.
+Compared to an M or similar camera, I do miss having a Leica-style focus lever.
 The X100s focus is twist-by-wire so you have to either use the EVF or look at the scale.
 You can’t just slide the lever to infinity and then focus by feel: “this much turn is 2 meters, this much is 1 meter”… when my X100s was new, the focus ring used to have a sort of jittery friction, which has gradually subsided with use.

 Autofocus and the Back Wheel